networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 ![](screenshot-2021-07-06-at-17.34.33.png "VM Settings")

+Start the VM and proceed with the HA installation.

+![](screenshot-2021-07-06-at-17.35.41.png "HA Install")

-Start the VM.
-Select HA installation and choose Static IP address.
+Choose Static IP address.
 Hit enter to continue.

-![](screenshot-2021-07-06-at-17.35.41.png "HA Install")

 ![](screenshot-2021-07-06-at-17.38.41.png "Static IP Deployment")

 The install will then begin unpacking the necessary files.
 Accept the license agreement and configure the necessary settings (IP, name, DNS, NTP, etc).
 Once finished, select OK to start the install.
-The install took about 30 minutes.
+The install took around 30 minutes on my server.

 ![](screenshot-2021-07-06-at-17.49.34.png "Define Parameters")

 Once the first node has been installed I then proceed to install nodes 1 and 2.
 To do so, I will perform the same installation steps as above for nodes 1 and 2.

 I now have all three nodes stood up once nodes 1 and 2 have completed their initial installation.
 The last step is to configure HA between the three nodes.
 I will now login to the CLI of node 0.
 By default, the username is admin and password aruba.
 Run the following command to start the HA deployment.